RIT-Software-Engineering/RIT-SE-CODE-BANK/apps/ta-portal/server/doc/backend_setup.md

 **For adding new and/or additional database tables:**
 1. Define your new models (database tables) and relationships within the `prisma/schema.prisma` file.

-**Note** If your only adding additional datatables to your existing prisma instance, then we recommand first deleting the migration folder within the prisma folder project, the node_modules, ad the package-lock.json files.
-From there do `npm i` to reinstall the node_modules and package-lock.json.
+**Note 1** If your only adding additional datatables to your existing prisma instance, then we recommand first deleting the migration folder within the prisma folder project.
+For this you can type in the command `npm run prisma:delete-migration` within the root server folder of the ta-protal directory to delete the existing migration that's present.
 Then do `npx prisma migrate reset` within the prisma folder project to reset/drop the previous migration.
 An easier command to do this is `npm run prisma:reset` when you in the main `/server` folder.
 It will ask you for a confimration and for that, just type in `y`.

 2. Run `npx prisma migrate dev` within the prisma folder project to create and apply a new migration for the changes you've defined in `schema.prisma` file.
 An easier command to do this is `npm run prisma:migrate` when you in the main `/server` folder.
 You will be prompted to name the migration.
 You will then see a `migration` folder within the Prisma project folder that will house a .sql files of all of the tables you've created in the `schema.prisma` file.

+**Note 2** You may want also delete any existing instance of the node_modules, ad the package-lock.json files in case any problems were to airse here.
+From there do `npm i` to reinstall the node_modules and package-lock.json.

 ---
 **For generating the Prisma instance**